romene/Naturaily-netlify/_portfolio/zapnito.md

 project-screen: /assets/images/zapnito.png
 project-logo: /assets/images/zapnito-logo.png
 banner-bg: /assets/images/projects-background-blue.png
-banner-text: Zapewniamy super sprawną reakcję, nasz zespół może być do Twojej dyspozycji już 48 h od pierwszego kontaktu!
+banner-text: We provide very efficient service - our team can be at your disposal within couple of days since the first time you contact us.
 banner-tech:
- - Ruby on Rails
+ - Ruby on Rails, PostgreSQL, Ember.js, Node.js, Android
- - PostgreSQL
- - Ember.js
- - Node.js
- - Android
 step-tech:
  - Ruby on Rails
  - PostgreSQL